 When you come to Bijayapur in the city of Dharan, you will hear a lot of people talking about Budha Subba.
 You will be amazed to hear the name of Budha Subba whose name resembles the name of a general person.

-But who is worshipped as the deity and that too in Hindu traditional way.
+But who is worshipped as the deity and that too in the Hindu traditional way?
 In other temples usually, there are brahmins as the priests of the temple.
 But here all the priests are Magars.
-So who exactly is Budha Subba.
+So who exactly is Budha Subba?

-When he reached to Rudraksharanya, a Supreme Tapovumi, he lived here and was buried later.
+When he reached Rudraksharanya, a Supreme Tapovumi, he lived here and was buried later.